adenzu/Manga-Panel-Extractor/README.md

 Please read [report](report.pdf) for detailed explanation of the implemented algorithm(s).

+- Please note that this program is designed specifically for manga and may not work correctly with manhwas or other similar formats.

 ## Installation

 Visit the [Releases](https://github.com/adenzu/Manga-Panel-Extractor/releases) section of the repository and download the executable for Windows.
 Currently, only the Windows7+ and Ubuntu versions are supported.
 However, you can build for other platforms using the provided source code.